ErsinMehmed/workflow-system/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) License.